 In the four years since this piece was originally published, issues around race and systemic racism in the United States have only become more pressing.
 The list of names of Black victims of police violence has grown steadily.
 Now, in the summer of 2020, following the murder of George Floyd and so many others, daily protests and uprisings persist across the country in the name of racial justice.
-The roots of this nation with regard to the enslavement of Black people, and genocide and displacement of Indigenous peoples, are being reckoned with once again—and for many Whites, perhaps for the first time in a serious way.
+The roots of this nation with regard to slavery of Blacks, and genocide and displacement of Indigenous peoples, are being reckoned with once again—and for many Whites, perhaps for the first time in a serious way.
 It feels like we’re approaching a tipping point in consciousness, as an increasing number of people across races and identities work toward the promise of an America that “never has been yet.”

 The role of implicit bias, as explored in this piece, is still a key construct to understand when it comes to race.
 This is part of a deeper understanding of how our minds work, and how they can both contribute to—and help solve—critical societal problems.
 The possibility for contemplative practices to reduce our automatic associations and biases has continued to be studied, with promising results beyond what was cited in the original piece (for a few examples, see these findings on how loving-kindness training persistently reduced implicit bias and how mindfulness training reduced automatic responding).

 Even so, as described by civil rights expert john powell in a recent Mind & Life podcast episode, changing bias is deeply challenging and depends on more than the individual; we must also examine and shift our social and cultural environments.
 It’s clearer than ever that the work before us must happen at all levels—from shaping individual minds, to changing societal norms, to creating inclusive and just policies, structures, and institutions.
 I hope that the information in this essay might be a small drop in the rising tide toward true equality.